benyoon2003/Planner-System/code/README.txt

  the model and has no control over the system.

  Key Subcomponents:
-    Key subcompnents would be Users and Events, both of theses objects work in tandem to create the system.
+    Key subcompnents would be Users and Events, both of these objects work in tandem to create the system.
 This is why the User has ties to its events and Events have ties to their users/attendees.